s7117/docker-envs/ml/README.md

 # Ubuntu Machine Learning Docker Development Environment
 *** Be sure to change the password for the user and root immediately after creating the container! ***

-This Docker image contains the necessary PyTorch and TensorFlow tools pre-installed.
+This Docker image contains the necessary PyTorch and TensorFlow tools pre-installed in Miniforge3 conda environments.
 See the Dockerfile for more info.

 # Machine Learning
 *** You must use the `--gpus all` argument to the `docker run` command to pass gpus access to the containter. ***